olivierdalang/docker-certbot/README.md

 Set `HOOK` to the command to be run after succesful renewal.
 This allows to reload/restart the webservers.
 The container has access to the main docker socket and can thus run the same docker commands as the host.

-Configure your webserver to server `/.well-known` from `/challenges/.well-known` and to load the certificates keys.
+Configure your webserver to serve `/.well-known` from `/challenges/.well-known` and to load the certificates from `/certs/cert.pem` and `/certs/privkey.pem`.

 ### Sample config for Nginx: